Workplace Programs Legal Internship (graduate and law students)

 Qualifications include strong research, writing, communication, and interpersonal skills; the ability to manage multiple tasks and take initiative; and the ability to work independently.

 The National Partnership is committed to equal employment opportunity.
-We value and encourage diversity and solicit applications from all qualified applicants without regard to gender, race, color, national origin, disability, age, religion, sexual orientation, gender identity, veteran status or any other factor protected by law.
+We value and encourage diversity and seek applications from all qualified applicants without regard to gender, race, color, national origin, disability, age, religion, sexual orientation, gender identity, veteran status or any other factor protected by law.
+Women, men, people of color, people with disabilities, LGBTQI individuals and veterans are encouraged to apply.
 Please see "EEO is the Law" for more information on Equal Employment Opportunities.